nodejs/node-addon-api/doc/error_handling.md

 `Napi::Error` class extends `std::exception` and enables integrated error-handling for C++ exceptions and JavaScript exceptions.

-Note, that due to limitations of the N-API, if one attempt to cast the error object thrown as a primitive, an wrapped object will be received instead.
-(With properties ```isWrapObject``` and ```errorVal``` containing the primitive value thrown)
+Note, that due to limitations of the N-API, if one attempts to cast the error object wrapping a primitive inside a C++ addon, the wrapped object will be received instead.
+(With properties ```4b3d96fd-fb87-4951-a979-eb4f9d2f2ce9-isWrapObject``` and ```errorVal``` containing the primitive value thrown)

 The following sections explain the approach for each case: